Hog-CERN/Hog/docs/02-Maintainer-Manual/01-setup-CI.md

 # Gitlab CI YAML

-The gitlab continuosu integration uses [YAML files](https://docs.gitlab.com/ee/ci/yaml/) to devine wich commands it must run.
+The gitlab continuous integration uses [YAML files](https://docs.gitlab.com/ee/ci/yaml/) to define which commands it must run.
 Because of this you will need to add a .gitlab-ci.yml file to your the root folder of your repository.
 HOG can not provide a full YAML file for your project but a template file can be found under `Hog` > `Templates` > `gitlab-ci.yml`
 You can copy this file and modify it according to your needs.

-In addittion you will need to act on the repository website to define few variables needed by the HOG CI.
+In addition you will need to act on the repository website to define few variables needed by the HOG CI.
-A full description of the used variables can be found in [Gitlab repository setup](#gitlab-repository-setup) section.
+A full description of the used variables can be found in [Gitlab repository set-up](#gitlab-repository-setup) section.

-# Gitlab workflow
+# Gitlab work-flow

-HOG foresees that you are fully exploting the gitlab features.
+HOG foresees that you are fully exploiting the gitlab features.

-In detail the expected workflow starts with the creation of a new issue and a correlated merge request and branch.
+In detail the expected work-flow starts with the creation of a new issue and a correlated merge request and branch.
 To do this go to the gitlab website and navigate to your repository.
 Click on issues and open a new issue describing the fix you are to implement or the new feature you want to introduce.
 Once you have an issue you can open a merge request marked as WIP (work in progress) and a new branch simply by clicking `Create merge request` inside the issue overview.

-When creating the merge request please use the MINOR_VERSION and MAJOR_VERSION keywords in the merge request description to tell HOG the expected version.
+When creating the merge request please use the *MINOR_VERSION* and *MAJOR_VERSION* keywords in the merge request description to tell HOG the expected version.

 You will now have a new branch connected to the merge request.